dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1494: Children develop identities from their experiences.
+### T1494: Children develop their identities as they mature.

 |Support|
 |---|